CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 Hopefully writing these blog posts makes me smarter and doesn't purely put my partly correct ideas on the internet.

-Todo:
-1. Constellation becoming SLS (fucked)
-2. Cost plus
-3. Origin of cost-plus (ww2, cost-plus was fine in Apollo era)
-4. How did no one see this?
-Laziness?
-Worden & Musk?
-5. Shut down the education department - Aside on Ramaswamy and budgeting

-How to fix it:
-1. One customer of many
-2. Commercialize Space (inevitable either way)
-3. What's the goal?
-I thought it was science, not a jobs program
-4. Build platforms for science (CLPS)

-Sections:
-1. How'd this happen? (origin of cost plus and how it evolved)
-2. How fix?
-(Make the goal science)

 ## How'd This Happen?

 In researching NASA I have come to the obvious conclusion that it is a horribly bureaucratic and political organizaiton.
 I haven't seen anyone ardently dispute this point.
 As I am writing this post I see the Moon rising over the horizon.
 NASA has failed.
 We haven't colonized it yet.